 In the majority of cases, tinnitus is brought on by exposure to excessive noise, but can also be caused by blockages in the ear or certain infections of the ear.
 But, exposure to loud noise is by far the most common trigger of tinnitus.

 If you are suffering from tinnitus and you believe it is due to the negligence of someone else, then you could be eligible to make a personal injury claim for compensation for tinnitus.
 Claiming tinnitus accident compensation can be a complex process as liability of the defendant first needs to be established and there are a number of steps you should take to maximise the potential of your tinnitus accident claim being successful.
 This guide serves as a source of information of everything you need to know to begin your tinnitus claim.
-As well as reading through the guide, seeking help from a personal injury solicitor such as those at Legal Helpline is also really important to get the most out of your tinnitus compensation claims.
+As well as reading through the guide, seeking help from a personal injury solicitor, such as those supplied by Legal Helpline, is also really important to get the most out of your tinnitus compensation claims.

 Tinnitus presents itself in a variety of different ways which can vary from person to person.
 Generally, tinnitus will become apparent when noise in one or both ears is experienced either intermittently or continuously.
 In the majority of cases, only the sufferer will be able to hear the tinnitus noise, however, it has also been known for GP’s to also be able to hear the noise by using a stethoscope against the affected ear, but this is rare.
 This is known as objective tinnitus.
 There are some symptoms of tinnitus that should be checked by a doctor, these are: